gitter-badger/artisanci/docs/source/index.rst

 The :doc:`module_reference/index` provides documentation for all structures that the Artisan CI core module ``artisan`` uses.

-The :doc:`api_reference/index` provides documentation on the HTTP API that ``https://artisan.io/api/...`` exposes to interact with Artisan CI on the fly.

 Support / Report Issues
 -----------------------